sipcapture/paStash/docs/filters/aggs.md

 Status : core plugin, unit tested and maintained.

-The omit filter is used to drop or pick keys from objects using either a blacklist or whitelist.
+The aggs filter is used to transform streaming values into statistic aggregations.

 Example 1: aggregate counter